-At March 23, 2021, our directors and executive officers, as a group, beneficially owned, or directed or controlled, directly or indirectly, 67,452,872 Common Shares or approximately 35.8% of our issued and outstanding Common Shares (29.0% of all outstanding voting shares) and no Special Voting Shares.
-First Reserve owns all 44,241,698 issued and outstanding Special Voting Shares and 2,702,702 Common Shares (approximately 20.2% of all currently outstanding voting shares) and all 75,000 issued and outstanding Subsidiary Preferred Shares.
+At March 28, 2022, our directors and executive officers, as a group, beneficially owned, or directed or controlled, directly or indirectly, 165,488,935 Common Shares or approximately 25% of our issued and outstanding Common Shares.
+First Reserve owns 234,978,500 Common Shares (approximately 36% of all currently outstanding Common Shares).
 Gary Reaves, one of our directors, is a managing director of First Reserve.